mykola-zalizniak/BotBrowser/ADVANCED_FEATURES.md

 # BotBrowser Advanced Features

-Comprehensive technical controls for fingerprint consistency and privacy-focused research automation.
+Comprehensive technical controls for fingerprint consistency that prevent tracking systems from collecting user identification data.

-Use this document when you need detailed technical reference behind the [README](README.md): implementation strategies, fingerprint consistency controls, and privacy protection mechanisms that don't fit on the main page.
+Use this document for detailed technical reference behind the [README](README.md): implementation strategies for preventing fingerprint collection, consistency controls, and privacy protection mechanisms not on the main page.
 Each section links back to the relevant quick-start guide (CLI flags, README, validation data) so you can jump between overview and implementation details quickly.
 For overall usage terms, refer to the [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md).

 ## 📘 Overview